Thursday, August 21, 2025 โ€ข Welcome to the 100% Nonsense-Free Zone! โ€ข Log in

 Since no band has to do the backhauling and front-hauling simultaneously, there’s no 50% inherent efficiency loss, which is inevitable in a mesh system without a dedicated backhaul.

 To maintain the dedicated backhaul approach, the Orbi family generally uses tri-band or quad-band hardware.
-The RBK13, released in late 2019, is one of a few rare dual-band variants.
+The RBK13, released in late 2019, is one of the rare dual-band variants.

 A quick refresher: If you’re not familiar with backhauling, the cabinet below includes some highlights.